frc-javier/vpls-openbsd-vnx/README.md

 Starting the scenario:
 - Start the VNX scenario with the -t option: vnx -f vpls-openbsd.xml -t
-- After the vnx command has ended, run the change.mtu script.
-This script will change the default MTU in the Ethernet bridges and interfaces of the VNX scenario in the host, so that frames with additional Ethernet and MPLS headers can pass through them.
 - Logon to the consoles of the CE machines and verify connectivity with pings.